insure logo

 Powered by:

-Average cost of car insurance in Indiana
+The average cost of car insurance in Indiana is $1,894 a year.

-The chart below is the average rate in each state for a 40-year-old driver of a 2023 Honda Accord LX.
+The chart below displays the average rate in Indiana for a 40-year-old driver with 100/300/100 coverage and a $500 collision and comprehensive deductible driving a Honda Accord LX.

 Average annual premiumAverage monthly premium